Summary

 Where we transfer your Personal Data from Australia to other countries, we comply with the requirements of the Privacy Act 1988, including ensuring that overseas recipients are subject to laws or binding schemes substantially similar to the Australian Privacy Principles, or that you have consented to the transfer after being informed that such protections may not apply.

-(H) Data Security
+(I) Data Security

-- encryption of data in transit and at rest
+- Encryption of data in transit and at rest

-- multi-factor authentication and role-based access controls
+- Multi-factor authentication and role-based access controls

-- regular security testing and vulnerability assessments
+- Regular security testing and vulnerability assessments

-- security monitoring and incident response procedures
+- Security monitoring and incident response procedures

-- employee confidentiality agreements and security training
+- Employee confidentiality agreements and security training

-(I) Data Accuracy
+(J) Data Accuracy

-(J) Data Minimisation
+(K) Data Minimisation

 We take reasonable steps to ensure that your Personal Data that we Process is limited to the Personal Data reasonably necessary in connection with the purposes set out in this Policy.

-(K) Data Retention
+(L) Data Retention

 - We maintain an ongoing relationship with you (e.g., where you are a user of our services or where we act as your Merchant of Record)